johnsonstephan/awesome-web3-formal-verification/Notepad.md

 ### (Symbolic Execution Based Tools

-- **Mythril**: Mythril is an open-source tool developed by ConsenSys for analyzing EVM bytecode.
-It uses symbolic execution to detect a wide range of security vulnerabilities in Solidity smart contracts, providing a reliable method to identify potential security issues.
-[Mythril GitHub](https://github.com/ConsenSys/mythril), [Official Documentation](https://consensys.github.io/mythril-classic/)
 - **Halmos**: Halmos is a symbolic testing tool for EVM smart contracts developed by a16z.
 It uses symbolic execution to identify assertion violations, offering users multiple ways to test their smart contracts.
 [Halmos GitHub](https://github.com/a16z/halmos), [Official Documentation](https://github.com/a16z/halmos)
 - **Kontrol**: Kontrol is a tool by Runtime Verification that combines KEVM and KEMV.
 It simplifies the verification process by eliminating the need to learn a new language or tool, making it accessible even for developers who aren't verification engineers.
 [Kontrol GitHub](https://github.com/runtimeverification/kontrol), [Official Documentation](https://docs.runtimeverification.com/kontrol/overview/readme)
 - **ERCx**: ERCx is a property testing tool for ERC tokens developed by Runtime Verification.
 It generates detailed reports about its analysis of the token, providing insights into the token's operation.
 [ERCx](https://ercx.runtimeverification.com/)